-1. Write about the childhood of Chaitanya.
-2. Describe the south Indian tour of Sri Chaitanya.
+- 2. Describe the south Indian tour of Sri Chaitanya.

+-

+.....

+2.4 LETS SUM UP

 It was due to Guru Nanak that a synthesis of Hinduism and Islam happened up in the north of India.
 In Bengal, Vaishnavism was saved by Chaitanya Mahaprabhu.

+2.5 KEYWORDS

 Tol - primary school for learning Sanskrit

 Dvait - Dualism

+2.6 QUESTIONS FOR REVIEW

-- 1. Write about the teachings of Guru Nanak. - 2.
-Write about the teachings of Chaitanya.
+- 1. Write about the teachings of Guru Nanak.

+- 2. Write about the teachings of Chaitanya.